IgnaOromendia/challenge-sbpo-2025/README.md

 Teams with a score of 0 could have encountered one or more of the following issues:

 - **Compilation Success, no valid solutions**: your code compiled successfully, but no solutions met the feasibility criteria across any test cases.
-- **Timeouts**: your program successfully compiled but exceeded the time limit (600 seconds) on all test instances.
+- **Timeouts**: your program successfully compiled but exceeded the time limit (600 seconds) on the test instances.
 - **Empty output files**: your program ran but produced empty output files or failed to generate any output.
 - **Invalid Format**: your outputs did not follow the required format and could not be processed by the evaluation system.